Free Kitchen Hacks eBook

 Just wrap your tofu in a large clean kitchen towel and put something heavy on top.
 Allow it to sit for 5-10 minutes (the longer, the better!).

-using a heavy kitchen cannister to press moisture out of tofu
+Using a heavy book to press moisture out of tofu without a tofu press.

 Cut your tofu into small cubes, about one square inch in size.
 Then, put your tofu cubes in between a second, dry kitchen towel and press down with your hands to get any leftover excess moisture out.

-Start by frying your garlic and Shitake mushrooms in sesame oil to release their liquids.
-This will help us get the most out of the flavor of both the garlic and mushrooms.
+Start by cooking your garlic and shiitake mushrooms in the oil to release their liquids.
+This will give us the best texture on the mushrooms.
+Skipping this step may make your shiitake’s a little bit spongy.

 Develop Your Broth

-Add your vegetable broth, tamari, miso paste, and ginger to the pot with your mushrooms and garlic.
+Add your vegetable broth, soy sauce, red curry paste, and rice vinegar to the pot with your mushrooms and garlic.

 Boil Your Eggs